Cheatcode: How to Train like an Elite Level Athlete

 Is Flywheel Training Dangerous?

 Not at all.
 Exerfly home users are able to complete elite level workouts with minimized risk of injury compared to traditional weights because the resistance is determined by their output.
 People are using Exerfly because it’s a cheat code for time under tension.
 Other resistance bands cannot imitate time under tension nor quantify the results.
 The flywheel adapts to your force and your fatigue, unlike weights, which are victims to the force of gravity.
 Think about the day after a full-on workout with weights, your muscles are really sore right?
 And that soreness is especially excruciating if your form isn't perfect.
 Conventional weight training can be intimidating, difficult and even dangerous for non-professionals because of the technicalities of it.
 The heaviest Exerfly flywheel is 5kgs but can produce up to 100kgs of resistance (without motorised technology), and is solely determined by how hard you want to workout while it moves at your set pace.
 Keep that in mind next time you try to bench or squat 100kgs at the gym!

-Is it though?
+Not really, compared to keep your gym membership.
 Even when disregarding how much a gym membership costs in the long run, take into account how much time goes into waking up early in the mornings to get to the gym before work or how tiring it is to fit in a workout after a full day of work.
 And do not forget to add transportation fees to that calculation too.
 It all adds up, and the energy put into actually commuting to and from the gym is often a leading factor that demotivates individuals and sets them back in their performance.
 With Exerfly equipment, no energy or time resources are drained from travelling, and these resources can be allocated towards completing a comprehensive workout that your body will thank you for later.